n8n-io/n8n-docs/docs/doc2/document-validation/ai-indicator.md

   - DOC²
 ---

-In the document view you will find options to display the quality of the extraction using graphical indicators.
+In document view you will find options to display the quality of the extraction using graphical indicators.
 The so-called AI indicator.

 To do this, open a document as known via the dashboard: